rust-unofficial/patterns/patterns/interpreter.md

 ## Context Free Grammar for our problem

-Recal that our task is translate infix expressions into postfix ones.
+Recall that our task is translate infix expressions into postfix ones.
+Let's define a context free grammar for a set of infix expressions over `0,...,9, +,-`,
-Let's define a context free grammar for a set of infix expressions over `0,...,9, +,-`, where
+where:

 - terminal symbols: `0,...,9, +,-`
 - nonterminal symbols: `exp, term`